murphs-blog/NSite/content/post/hi-there.md

 And the amalgamation of all these things helped me become good at what I do now - marketing.
 I got three appraisals and a promotion in just two years.
 So, I believe I am doing good.

 There is, however, one problem.
-Sometimes, I miss the good old days - the kind of writings I used to write. _(‘Writings I used to write’ doesn’t sound OK but let’s just ignore it for now.)_ These days I barely get time to look around me for stories and even if I stumble upon one, I find it extremely difficult to _storify_ them.
+Sometimes, I miss the good old days - the kind of writings I used to write. _(‘Writings I used to write’ doesn’t sound OK but let’s just ignore it for now.)_ These days I barely get time to look around me for stories and even if I stumble upon one, I find it extremely difficult to _storify_ .

 So, this blog is my superficial attempt at getting back to writing.
 I hope, against all hope, that I will feel obligated to write… Even if it’s illegible scribbles…